 Fast forward to the early 1900’s – England’s climate is still improving vs the previous few hundred years (in relation to grape-growing conditions that is!).
 Surely post-industrial revolution, we would be ready to revitalise our formerly great English wine industry!

 European politics played a huge role again.
 World Wars I and II meant that all farming land was needed to grow crops and livestock and preserve Britain’s food sources.

-It was looking like British wine would become a thing merely condemned to history books…
+It was looking like English wine would become a thing merely condemned to history books…

-In 1951, the first commercial vineyard was planted at Hambledon in Hampshire, England, and the revival of British wine started!
+In 1951, the first commercial vineyard was planted at Hambledon in Hampshire, England, and the revival of English wine started!

 Read the next blog to find out about what happened next…!
 (I promise not to get sidetracked next time!)